Ironfacebuster/BD-themes/Discord Promo/README.md

 * You want something not on the list? **We don't have it. (but we could in the future!)**

 ## How to install
+1. Ensure Discord's theme is set to "Dark"
-1. Download `discord-promo.theme.css` (the base theme) and put it in your themes folder
+2. Download `discord-promo.theme.css` (the base theme) and put it in your themes folder
-2. Enable the base theme, if needed.
+3. Enable the base theme, if needed.
-3. Enjoy!
+4. Enjoy!

 Don't like something?
 Try some of the addon files!
 1. Download your desired addon, and put it alongside the base theme in your themes folder.